Olympus Mons: Description

 As a shield volcano, Olympus Mons resembles the shape of the large volcanoes making up the Hawaiian Islands.
 The edifice is about 600 km wide.
 Because the mountain is so large, with complex structure at its edges, allocating a height to it is difficult.
-Olympus Mons stands nearly 22 km above the Martian surface, growing to such heights primarily as a result of prolonged volcanic activity, weaker gravity, and less intense weather systems that cause erosion.
+Olympus Mons stands nearly 22 km above the Martian surface, growing to such heights primarily as a result of prolonged volcanic activity, weaker gravity, a lack of movement relative to the hotspot due to a lack of continental drift, and less intense weather systems that cause erosion.
 Its local relief, from the foot of the cliffs which form its northwest margin to its peak, is over 21 km (a little over twice the height of Mauna Kea as measured from its base on the ocean floor).
 The total elevation change from the plains of Amazonis Planitia, over 1000 km to the northwest, to the summit approaches 26 km.
 The summit of the mountain has six nested calderas (collapsed craters) forming an irregular depression 60 km × 80 km across and up to 3.2 km deep.
 The volcano's outer edge consists of an escarpment, or cliff, up to 8 km tall (although obscured by lava flows in places), a feature unique among the shield volcanoes of Mars, which may have been created by enormous flank landslides.
 Olympus Mons covers an area of about 300000 sqkm, which is approximately the size of Italy or the Philippines, and it is supported by a 70 km thick lithosphere.
 The extraordinary size of Olympus Mons is likely because Mars lacks mobile tectonic plates.
 Unlike on Earth, the crust of Mars remains fixed over a stationary hotspot, and a volcano can continue to discharge lava until it reaches an enormous height.